 To add a link field to the base form (the form you want to populate data onto), open the form for editing and expand the "Linking" option under the Field Choices palette.

-- Click the gear for the linking form
+Click the gear for the linking form.
+We suggest giving it a specific display name!

-- The dropdown next to it will also have a "1" in it, but we want to change it to "Many" (This means that 1 Food Record can be linked to Many Order records) Note: 1 to Many is the only option that will work with Auto Populate fields
+The dropdown next to it will also have a "1" in it, but we want to change it to "Many" (This means that 1 Food Record can be linked to Many Order records) Note: 1 to Many is the only option that will work with Auto Populate fields.
+As you can see above, the linking field will be locked for Auto Populate once published.

 Note: If you are linking two Tier 2 records that live under the same Tier 1 we advise to check the Same Folder Linking option in the Special Properties.
 This means that users will only be able to link within the same Tier 1, for example: a user won't be able to mistakenly auto populate information from Client B into Client A.